-Print job types that use Job Storage:

-- Personal jobs Print jobs from a client computer that are stored in Job Storage.
+- Print job types that use Job Storage: - Personal jobs Print jobs from a client computer that are stored in Job Storage.
 In the evaluated configuration, such jobs must be PIN protected with a Job PIN.
 These jobs are held until the user logs in to the Control Panel and releases the job.
+For PIN protected stored jobs, the user must be the job owner or know the Job PIN

+(or have administrator privileges) in order to delete the job.
+These jobs are automatically deleted after printing or if the HCD is turned off (configurable by the administrator) or after an administrator specified time interval.

+- Stored jobs Print jobs such as a personnel form, time sheet, or calendar from a client computer that are stored indefinitely on the TOE and reprinted.
+In the evaluated configuration, such jobs must be PIN protected with a Job PIN.
 For PIN protected stored jobs, the user must be the job owner or know the Job PIN (or have administrator privileges) in order to delete the job.
-These jobs are automatically deleted after printing or if the HCD is turned off (configurable by the administrator) or after an administrator specified time interval. - Stored jobs Print jobs such as a personnel form, time sheet, or calendar from a client computer that are stored indefinitely on the TOE and reprinted.
-In the evaluated configuration, such jobs must be PIN protected with a Job PIN.
-For PIN protected stored jobs, the user must be the job owner or know the Job PIN (or have administrator privileges) in order to delete the job. - Encrypted stored print jobs Print jobs like those described above but that require higher than normal protection (for example, documents containing company or employee confidential information).
+On models containing an SSD, these jobs are automatically deleted when the HCD is power-cycled. - Encrypted stored print jobs Print jobs like those described above but that require higher than normal protection (for example, documents containing company or employee confidential information).
 These jobs will be assigned a password by the submitter when submitted to the TOE.
 The user must know the password of the job in order to print or delete it.
 The administrator may delete it without knowing the password.
+On models containing an SSD, these jobs are automatically deleted when the HCD is power-cycled.